jquatjr/jquatjr/README.md

 ### Hi there 👋

+# My name is John Quattrocchi Jr. and I currently reside in Rochester, NY.
 <!--
 **jquatjr/jquatjr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.